dethMastery/2023/README.md

   <tbody>
     <tr>
       <td><a href="https://github.com/dethMastery/year-progressbar">year-progressbar</a></td>
-      <td>a progress of this year which is fully automate showing progress of this year :)</td>
+      <td>a progress of this year which is fully automate showing progress of this year based on svelte :)</td>
     </tr>
   </tbody>
 </table>